Annual General Meeting - April 15

 Note: You must be a DRA member and resident of the Downtown neighbourhood in order to vote at the AGM, but the event is open to all.

-Mark Albany is an elder of the Songhees Nation and has spent his life in the area.
+Speaker Bio: Mark Albany is an Elder of the Songhees Nation and has spent his life in the area.
 Mark attended elementary school through to University in Victoria.
 Mark received his Masters in Counselling through Gonzaga University in Washington.
 A good portion of his working life was in non-profit organizations in the social service field.
 He has worked with the Department of Indian Affairs and also the Department of Veteran Affairs.
 Mark spent 29 years providing services from elementary to high school within the Victoria School district as a First Nations Counsellor.
-Throughout his career, Mark has created and lead workshops for school administration, teachers and educational assistants in regards to First Nations issues and history.
+Throughout his career, Mark has created and led workshops for school administration, teachers and educational assistants in regards to First Nations issues and history.

 Comments